 Of course, no one likes paying more tax than they must but remember, if you are wanting to apply for a mortgage, lenders will want to see healthy levels of sustainable earnings.
 So, although you might end up paying more tax, higher levels of income can be beneficial to you as a mortgage applicant.

-If you’re confused or worried about attaining contractor mortgages as a member of the gig economy, make sure to speak to a Mortgage Advisor.
+If you’re confused or worried about attaining contractor mortgages as a member of the gig economy, make sure to speak to a mortgage advisor in Coventry.
 If you can, building up a relationship well in advance can be beneficial as they will better understand your individual needs.
 As a result, the quality of their advice will be higher.